Mathikettan Shola National Park: History

 This tract was notified as a Reserve Forest by the Travancore Government in 1897.
 Part of the land, prior to becoming a national park, had been leased out for the production of Cardamom.
 It was declared a National Park on 21 November 2003 to protect its ecological, faunal, floral and geographical wealth and its environment.

 Fauna

 Elephants which visit Mathikettan shola from the Munnar Division become trapped between the Bodinayakkanur and Kottamalai areas.
 This is due to private establishments on the northern side of Mathikettan, as well as degraded forests and human settlements on the southern side in areas of Chinnamanur Forest beat in Gudalur range.

 Visitor information

-There are 2 viewing centre called Njandaar mettu and Uchilukuth mettu.
+There are 2 viewing centres called Njandaar mettu and Uchilukuth mettu.
 One can see Tamilnadu from these mountains.
 Mathikettan Shola can be approached from Poopara via Munnar, on the Munnar - Kumily Highway.
 One can also reach Poopara on the Idukki route via Kothamangalam.
 The nearest airports are Madurai Airport and Cochin International Airport.
 Tiruvalla Railway Station is the nearest railway station.
 Lodging facilities are available at Poopara.